How To Discipline A Toddler: What The New Research Says

 Discipline Research So Far

-from the University of Michigan has been researching children and families, including the effects of corporal punishment for over 15 years.
+Andrew Grogan-Kaylor, Ph.D., from the University of Michigan, has been researching children and families, including the effects of corporal punishment, for over 15 years.
 He’s now seeing public perception in the United States shift toward what the data has been saying for a long time: It’s never okay to hit kids.
-Unfortunately, the conversion is slow.“The scientific evidence is amazingly consistent,” he says.
-“Sixty-two countries have enacted a ban on physical punishment.
-There’s a conversation about refraining from physically punishing children, and we are very much out of step with where that conversation is going.”More importantly, with every contemporary study on child discipline, the understanding of what’s damaging and what works continues to outpace parental behavior.
-To help parents catch up, here’s a rundown of what the most recent studies are saying about disciplining children.
+Unfortunately, the conversion is slow.

 Parents Should Still Not Hit Kids

 Studies continue to show behavioral consequences to corporal punishment as well.
-Dr. Grogan-Keylor contributed to a 2019 study conducted by a team of researchers at the University of Michigan that showed spanking resulted in violent behaviors in young children, regardless of how healthy child/parent attachment was.
+Grogan-Keylor contributed to a 2019 study conducted by a team of researchers at the University of Michigan which showed that spanking resulted in violent behaviors in young children, regardless of how healthy child/parent attachment was.

 Harsh Tactics Might Change Kid’s Brains

-While previous studies have shown that harsh discipline tactics could cause changes in a child’s brain function, a study published in March 2021 by Dr. Sabrina Suffren at the University of Montreal found evidence that harsh parenting can affect the physical structure of the brain.
+While previous studies have shown that harsh discipline tactics could cause changes in a child’s brain function, a study published in March 2021 by Sabrina Suffren, Ph.D., at the University of Montreal, found evidence that harsh parenting can affect the physical structure of the brain.
 The study was unique because it used data from children who had been monitored since birth at CHU Saint-Justine by Université de Montréal’s Research Unit on Children’s Psychosocial Maladjustment (GRIP) and the Quebec Statistical Institute.

 Positive Toddler Discipline is Yielding Results